joomengine/jcb-documentation/069-Join-Fields-in-the-admin-list-view-with-field-relations.md

 1. Open **Component Builder → Admin Views**.
 2. Choose your target admin view (e.g., *Preachers*).
 3. Scroll to the **Fields** area.
-4. At the bottom, click **“Create admin fields relations for this admin view”**.
+4. At the bottom, click **"Create admin fields relations for this admin view"**.
-5. You’ll be taken to the **Admin Fields Relations Builder**.
+5. You'll be taken to the **Admin Fields Relations Builder**.

 Here you can define how the fields should be joined and in which area the relation will act.

 ---

-## Understanding the “Area” Column
+## Understanding the "Area" Column

 [00:03:43](https://www.youtube.com/watch?v=hh4IIPmYIY8&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m43s)